 1<mat-toolbar color="primary"> 2 <mat-toolbar-row> 3 <span>Wb.Gy</span> <span className="example-spacer"></span> 4 <a className="example-link" routerLink="/" mat-button>Home</a> 5 <a className="example-link" routerLink="/posts" mat-button>Posts</a> 6 <mat-slide-toggle 7 [checked]="isThemeDark | async" 8 (change)="toggleDarkTheme($event.checked)" 9 >Dark theme</mat-slide-toggle 10 > 11 </mat-toolbar-row> 12</mat-toolbar>

-The last thing is to add our theme service
+The last thing is to add our theme service to our app.component.ts

 1import { Component, OnInit } from "@angular/core"; 2import { Observable } from "rxjs/Observable"; 3 4import { ThemeService } from "./services/theme.service"; 5 6@Component({ 7 selector: "app-root", 8 templateUrl: "./app.component.html", 9 styleUrls: ["./app.component.scss"] 10}) 11export class AppComponent implements OnInit { 12 isThemeDark: Observable<boolean>; 13 14 constructor(private themeService: ThemeService) {} 15 16 ngOnInit() { 17 this.isThemeDark = this.themeService.isThemeDark; 18 } 19}